gavinshelley3/learning-node-express/lesson2/README.md

 ```

 This tells Express that it should serve any files in the `public` directory as if they were just
 static files on a web server.
-We'll put our React code here later on.

 ```js
 let tickets = [];
 let id = 0;
 ```

-Since we don't have a database setup yet, we're just going to store our tickets in a global variable.
+6. Since we don't have a database setup yet, we're just going to store our tickets in a global variable.

 ```js
 app.get('/api/tickets', (req, res) => {